alexpcoding/bash_user_management_app/README.md

 * Setting & changing passwords
 * Locking & unlocking passwords

-It is easy to use, only 2 options need mentioned :
+Guidlines:

 1.) press enter to display the current menu
 2.) press CTRL+d to go back to previous menu ( when asked )
+3.) make sure to run script as root
+4.) do not forget to add execution permissions on file : `chmod a+x file`

 ## Examples